USACE Commander signs Chief's report for Puerto Rico Coastal Storm Risk Management Study Project

 |0

-This work, USACE Commander signs Chief's report for Puerto Rico Coastal Storm Risk Management Study Project, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE Commander signs Chief's report for Puerto Rico Coastal Storm Risk Management Study Project [Image 2 of 2], by Mark Rankin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 USACE Commander signs Chief's report for Puerto Rico Coastal Storm Risk Management Study Project